Permian Basin • West Texas SCADA

 Who provides hosted SCADA monitoring in Midland, TX?

 Merobix provides hosted SCADA monitoring for operators in Midland, Odessa, and across the Permian Basin.
-The platform is offered cloud-hosted or installed on your own servers, connects to existing PLCs and RTUs through 20 protocol drivers spanning 7 protocol families, and delivers SMS and email alarm callouts in under 30 seconds with a 99.9% uptime SLA.
-Commissioning is done on-site by a Texas-based crew, and a typical cloud deployment is live in 3 to 5 days.
+The platform is offered cloud-hosted or installed on your own servers, connects to existing PLCs and RTUs through drivers for major industrial protocols spanning multiple protocol families, and delivers SMS and email alarm callouts typically within a minute with availability governed by the applicable service agreement.
+Commissioning is done on-site by a Texas-based crew, and a typical cloud deployment is stood up on a timeline scoped to your sites.
 Call (903) 307-7300 or request a guided demo to see the platform on live data.

 What is the best wellhead monitoring software for Permian Basin operators?

 The best wellhead monitoring software for the Permian Basin is one built for cellular-connected, widely dispersed leases.
-Merobix monitors tubing and casing pressure, pump status and runtime, and tank levels from every well on a single dashboard, and pages the right pumper by SMS in under 30 seconds when a well goes down.
-Ignition and FactoryTalk remain strong choices for operators with in-house SCADA engineering staff and server infrastructure; Merobix is the faster path for operators who want monitoring live in days without standing up their own servers.
+Merobix monitors tubing and casing pressure, pump status and runtime, and tank levels from every well on a single dashboard, and pages the right pumper by SMS when a well goes down.
+Merobix is a fast path for operators who want monitoring stood up quickly without standing up their own servers, and it also installs on-premise for teams with in-house SCADA engineering staff and server infrastructure who need data to stay on their own servers.

 How fast can SCADA monitoring go live on a Permian Basin lease?

-A cloud-hosted Merobix deployment is typically live in 3 to 5 days.
-The sequence: a site survey confirms what your PLCs, RTUs, and pump-off controllers can already report; a cellular gateway ($300–$800 one-time hardware per site) is installed and wired to existing equipment; points are mapped and alarm setpoints are configured with your foreman; and pumpers are trained on the dashboard and mobile app.
+A cloud-hosted Merobix deployment is live on a scoped timeline.
+The sequence: a site survey confirms what your PLCs, RTUs, and pump-off controllers can already report; a cellular gateway (typically a few hundred dollars in one-time hardware per site) is installed and wired to existing equipment; points are mapped and alarm setpoints are configured with your foreman; and pumpers are trained on the dashboard and mobile app.
 On-premise installations on your own servers take longer and are scheduled case by case.

 Can SCADA monitoring replace daily gauge runs?